softinio/softinio.com/content/post/using-pyenv-for-python-projects.md

 +++
+Topics = ["development"]
-categories = ["development", "python"] date = "2015-04-13T09:06:03-05:00"
+date = "2015-04-13T09:06:03-05:00"
-description = "Using pyenv to manage your virtual environments makes working on multiple projects, each using a different version of python a breeze." slug = "using-pyenv-for-python-projects" tags = ["python", "pyenv", "centos"] keywords = ["python", "pyenv", "centos"] title = "Using pyenv for Python projects"
+Description = "Using pyenv to manage your virtual environments makes working on multiple projects, each using a different version of python a breeze."
+Slug = "using-pyenv-for-python-projects"
+Tags = ["python", "pyenv", "centos"]
+Keywords = ["python", "pyenv", "centos"]
+Title = "Using pyenv for Python projects"
 +++

 Using [pyenv][3] to manage your virtual environments makes working on multiple projects, each using a different version of python a breeze.